Moving Image Restitution in Australia: Towards an Indigenous Critique

 The Ancestral Image

 In Australian Indigenous cosmologies, filmic or photographic portrayals of ancestors are afforded respect because they are more than mere representations.
 The ancestral image can be conceptualized as participating in what it depicts—as being consubstantial with the ancestor—or as a presence expressive of agency, with the subject of the image being “present in it rather than represented” (Peleggi 340).4 Rather than speaking of images of the ancestors, then, it would be more appropriate to consider the image as ancestor, or simply to speak of “ancestral images.”
-This move the archiving of such images to a mode of ancestor care.
+This move approximates images to ancestral remains—and the archiving of such images to a mode of ancestor care.

 To give an example of what that means for archival practice, we may look at the digitization of the Central Australian Aboriginal Men’s Collection (formerly the “Strehlow Collection”) at the National Film and Sound Archive of Australia (NFSA).5 Theodore George Henry Strehlow was an Australian anthropologist and linguist who produced over 160 hours of sound recordings and several reels of film, in addition to field diaries, genealogies, photographs and slides, nearly all of which relate to the Aranda (Arrernte) cultures of Central Australia, and mainly to men’s business, that is, secret ceremonies, sacred sites, and other forms of knowledge restricted to men.
 The presence of ancestors in these media posed entirely new and unforeseen problems for digital reproduction and duplication.
 First, a decision had to be made, in consultation with descendant communities, whether these presences should be digitized at all.
 Once it had been decided, the process itself came under scrutiny.
 As much of the material depicts secret knowledge, the archivists were not allowed to watch the film reels and audio tapes, only to handle them.
 The material had to be kept in a locked container separate from other items in the archive.
 As most of it concerned men’s business, only male archivists were permitted to work on the material.
 For the analogue material, these conditions, while controversial for some, were easily met in practical terms, though thinking through the implications for more exceptional scenarios (like an emergency evacuation) remained a taxing exercise for the institution.
 Digitization posed a further challenge: scanning and encoding the ancestral images into data would dematerialize and diffuse the bounded analogue objects into binary strings on the archive’s server, where nothing, strictly speaking, kept them apart.
 Eventually, it was agreed that a separate server was needed to accommodate the digitized ancestors’ needs.